Natural disasters in Nigeria: National Emergency Management Agency (NEMA)

-National Disaster Management Framework of Nigeria(NDMF)

 The National Disaster Management Framework of Nigeria (NDMF) framework was created in 2010 to serve as legal instruments to guide stakeholders' engagement with respect disaster management in Nigeria.
-It was created to foster effective and efficient disaster management among Federal, State and Local Governments, Civil Society Organizations and the private sector.
+It was created to foster effective and efficient disaster management among federal, state and local governments, civil society organizations and the private sector.
 NDMF has 7 focus areas and a sufficiency criteria, namely: